RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Controller type**

 This setting gives the ability to choose between the controller types _Xbox, Xbox 360, PlayStation 4, PlayStation 5_ and _SNES_ (Super Nintendo).
-Doing so changes the help icons as well as the icons and text for the input device configurator.
+Doing so alters the help icons and help text as well as the icons and text for the input device configurator.
 The setting is only cosmetic and does not change the controller behavior or the controller button mappings.

 **Only accept input from first controller**